29 Apr Bariatric Surgery and Diabetes: Best Bariatric Procedure to Cure Diabetes?

 Finally, pre-op glycemic control is a risk factor.
 If your A1C is less that 7%, then you are more likely to respond to weight loss surgery and have your T2DM go into remission.

 Throughout this blog, I’ve used the term remission.
-This means return of normal blood glucose, A1C below 7%, and no longer in need of diabetes medications.
-If the remissions lasts longer than 5 years, it is considered a cure of your T2DM.
-While many will see the T2DM return over the first 5 years, they will not see advancement of the complications of diabetes when in remission.
+This means the return of normal blood glucose, A1C below 7%, and no longer in need of diabetes medications.
+If the remissions last longer than 5 years, it is considered a cure for your T2DM.
+While many will see the T2DM return over the first 5 years, they will not see an advancement of the complications of diabetes when in remission.
 Best Bariatric Procedure

 Best Bariatric Procedure Weight Loss Surgery